Her Campus Logo Her Campus Logo

 The final tip I have for you is to use the oil recommended in the owner’s manual.
 I know this seems like a common-sense thing to do, but you wouldn’t believe the number of people who don’t use the correct oil for their engines.
 If the manual says to use 5W-20, use 5W-20.
 Don’t use 5W-30.
 It will work for a while, but your engine will eventually become clogged up and will die before it’s supposed to.

 I hope you learned something from this article and take at least one of my tips into consideration.
 I have seen all of these circumstances cause an engine to fail, and I would like to see yours not fail.
-Even if you don’t agree with my tips, I want you to take one thing away from this, and that’s to change your oil
+Even if you don’t agree with my tips, I want you to take one thing away from this, and that’s to change your oil.

 Brooke Johnpier is a contributor to the SBU chapter of Her Campus.
 She writes about the more "manly" topics of the site, including automotive, motorsports, mechanical, technical, DIY, and anything hands-on.
 Brooke is also using this platform as her personal blog, of which she will talk about more personal things that she feels the world should hear about.
-Besides Her Campus, Brooke is a part-time motorsports journalist for Speedway Illustrated, a columnist for Race Pro Weekly, and a staff writer as well as a social media promoter for The Podium Finish, where she is interning.
-Brooke is also a writer for The Bona Venture (News, Features, and Sports), TAPinto Greater Olean, WSBU The Buzz (Music, and Sports), and PolitiFact NY.
+Besides Her Campus, Brooke is a part-time motorsports journalist for Speedway Illustrated, a columnist for Race Pro Weekly and Dirt Track Digesr, and a staff writer as well as a social media promoter for The Podium Finish, where she is interning.
+Brooke is also a writer for TAPinto Greater Olean, WSBU The Buzz, and PolitiFact NY.
 Brooke is also involved with St. Bonaventure's literary magazine, The Laurel.
-Brooke is currently a freshman at St. Bonaventure University where she is majoring in Sports Media with minors in Native American and Indigenous Studies & English.
+Brooke is currently a sophomore at St. Bonaventure University where she is majoring in Sports Media with minors in Native American and Indigenous Studies & English.
+You can also find Brooke working as an assistant in the Koop Lab and upstairs in the office, making her money.
 In her free time, Brooke loves reading, going to the local racetrack, riding four-wheelers, working on cars, and riding in tractor trailers.
 Brooke is a music lover, and will talk about most any genre, especially her favorites which are rock and rap.
 Brooke is also a percussionist, a published author, and a women's rights activist.
 Brooke is also a member of several lineage organizations, and currently holds a national position in one of them.
 As well as writing for campus media, Brooke is involved with Faith in Fiction, Jandoli Women in Communication, the History Club, College Democrats, and the Indigenous Student Confederacy.
 A fun fact about Brooke is that she was the only female to ever be in the top 5% of the Automotive Technology class at the trade school she attended in her junior and senior years of high school.